exercism/go/exercises/concept/chessboard/.docs/instructions.md

 ## 1. Given a Chessboard and a Rank, count how many squares are occupied

 Implement the `CountInRank(board Chessboard, rank int) int` function.
-It should count occupied squares ranging over a map.
+It should count the total number of occupied squares by ranging over a map.
 Return an integer.
+Return a count of zero (`0`) if the given rank is not a valid one (not between  `1` and `8`, inclusive).

 ```go
 CountInRank(board, 1)